-God sent His Son, King Jesus, to rescue and restore a people for His glory.
+And through that nation He sent His Son, King Jesus, to rescue and restore a people for His glory.
 The rescue mission was costly.
 The King entered the world and gave His own life.
 Yet through His death and resurrection, the King removed the curse of sin.

 Now when a sinner repents and believes in Him, the King reconciles the sinner to God and places him in a new community, the community of the redeemed, the Church.

 Beloved, we must come to grips with the message of the kingdom of God.
 There are two ways-and only two ways-to live.
 First, you can be your own king and seek to rule your own life.
 That's how we all enter the world.
-If you persist in living this first way, you will experience the consequences of God's eternal judgment.
+If you persist in living this first way, you will experience the consequences of the King's eternal judgment.

 On the other hand, there's another way to live.
-You can submit to the rule of King Jesus, the One who loved you and died in your place.
-And if you do, you will be reconciled to God and begin to enjoy the benefits of His eternal kingdom!
+You can submit to the gracious rule of King Jesus, the One who loved you and died in your place.
+And if you do, you will be reconciled to God and begin to enjoy the privileges of His eternal kingdom!

-Listen.
 This is the message the Lord entrusted to His Church.
-We need to look back and remember what Jesus our King did.
-Have you submitted your life to Him?
+It's vital then that we constantly look back and remember what the King did.

-That's not all.
+But there's more.
 In addition to remembering what Jesus did, Luke invites us to...

 B. Remember what Jesus said (4-5).
-"On one occasion, while he was eating with them, he gave them this command: 'Do not leave Jerusalem, but wait for the gift my Father promised, which you have heard me speak about.
-For John baptized with water, but in a few days you will be baptized with the Holy Spirit.'"
+"On one occasion, while he was eating with them, he gave them this command: 'Do not leave Jerusalem, but wait for the gift my

+Father promised, which you have heard me speak about.
+For John baptized with water, but in a few days you will be baptized with the Holy Spirit."

-Remember, Jesus interacted with the apostles several times after His resurrection.
+Jesus interacted with the apostles several times after His resurrection.
 But Luke mentions "one occasion."
-He wants us to remember a particular conversation Jesus had with the apostles.
-It took place over a meal.
-And in the conversation Jesus told His followers two things.
+He wants us to recall a particular conversation Jesus had with His apostles.
+It took place over a meal, and in it Jesus told them two things.

 1. He told them what to do (4).
 Verse 4 says He gave them a "command."
-Let there be no misunderstanding.
-The King has the right to give commands to His subjects.
-He is the King, and what He says goes.
+The King, of course, has the right to give commands to His subjects.
+He is the King, and what He says is in their best interest, and for His glory.

-What was His command to the apostles?
-Verse 4-He told them to do two things.
-First, He told them, "Don't leave Jerusalem."
+So what was His command to the apostles?
+According to verse 4, He told them to do two things.
+First, "Don't leave Jerusalem."
 Remember, these men were from up north in Galilee, but they weren't to leave Jerusalem.

 What were they to do?
 Secondly, wait.
 They were to wait for a special gift.